 Register through the new CADRE Academy portal.
 You can register for classes, follow tracks or workshops that are not yet scheduled, and find other related workshops.

-For a comprehensive list of all such educational opportunities across Grounds, visit the Computation and Data Resource Exchange (CADRE) education portal.
+For a comprehensive list of all such educational opportunities across Grounds, visit the Research & Data Services Training Portal.

 Would you like to learn the basics of high-throughput and parallel computing?
 Do you want hands-on high performance training that you can apply to your research?
 If so, then we invite you to attend one or more sessions in ARCS’ Summer Education Series.
 The sessions are free for all UVA faculty, staff, and students.
 Topics include how to program in Python, scientific visualization, modern Fortran, data analytics, MPI for distributed systems, OpenMP for multicore systems, and more!
 Lectures on relevant topics will be delivered during the morning sessions; afternoon sessions offer hands-on practice.